-We are excited to announce the upcoming publication of a new book, Boston’s South End
+We are excited to announce the publication of a new book, Boston’s South End

-, on January 8, 2018.
-Written by our Executive Director Lauren Prescott, the book highlights SEHS’s rich collection of postcards and images to bring the history of the South End to life.
+.
+Written by former Executive Director Lauren Prescott, the book highlights SEHS’s rich collection of postcards and images to bring the history of the South End to life.
 Click here

 Check out our Self-Guided Audio Walking Tour!